Amoomirr/ultimate-devops-project/src/product-catalog/README.md

 # Product Catalog Service

-When this service will run the output should be similar to the following
+When this service is run the output should be similar to the following

 ```
 INFO[0000] Loaded 10 products